tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###Dictionaries

-We need a way to tell Python that all of these variables represent one cat (or dog, fish, creature etc).
+We need a way to tell Python that all of these variables represent one cat (or dog, fish, creature, etc).
 One way to do this is to use a Python **dictionary**.
 Dictionaries are a way of storing multiple variables that contain different values.
 Here is another GIF that you can refer back to as you follow along with the instructions below.

 ![](http://i.imgur.com/bsj0LGE.gif)